Katharina Spreckelsen is The English Concert’s Principal Oboe.

-She soon became a sought after principal oboist with many European Ensembles.
-Having been a vital part of groups like the Amsterdam Baroque Orchestra, the Gabrieli Players and Florilegium, Katharina now divides her time between playing with The English Concert, the Orchestra of the Age of Enlightenment and the German Ensemble Cantus Coelln.
+She soon became a sought after player with many European Ensembles.
+Katharina was principal oboist with the Amsterdam Baroque Orchestra, the Gabrieli Players and Florilegium and she now divides her time between The English Concert, the Orchestra of the Age of Enlightenment and Christian Curnyn’s Early Opera Company.

-Most often Katharina can be found sharing the stages of the world’s most significant concert halls with singers.
-She has performed and recorded with artists like Mark Padmore, Thomas Quasthof, Ian Bostridge, Andreas Scholl, David Daniels and Rolando Villazon.
-Her performances as an obligato soloist are often paired with solo concerto performances.
+Katharina often performs and records with singers such as Mark Padmore, Thomas Quasthof, Ian Bostridge, Andreas Scholl, David Daniels and Rolando Villazón.
+Her performances as an obligato soloist are frequently paired with solo concerto performances.

 Katharina has recorded extensively.
 She can be heard on many of Ton Kopman’s Bach Cantata recordings.
-With the Gabrieli Consort and Players she has recorded many Oratorios by Handel, sacred works by JS Bach and Haydn’s Creation.
+With the Gabrieli Consort and Players she has recorded Oratorios by Handel, sacred works by JS Bach and Haydn’s Creation.
 With The English Concert she appears notably on discs with David Daniels, Elizabeth Watts, Danielle De Niese and Lucy Crowe.
-And most recently she has recorded a reconstruction of JS Bach’s Leopold’s Funeral Music with Andrew Parrott and a ‘one to a part’ St John Passion with Konrad Junghaenel and Cantus Coelln.
+Most recently, Katharina recorded a disc of Bach Cantatas with Iestyn Davies and Jonathan Cohen.

-Katharina is professor at the Royal Academy of Music.
-Over the past 15 years she has fostered a new generation of baroque oboists, many of whom are now her colleagues.
+Katharina is professor for baroque and classical oboe at the Royal Academy of Music.
+Over the past 20 years she has fostered a new generation of baroque oboists, many of whom are now her colleagues.